Eeki/deepdream-generator/README.md

 # TODO STYLING:
 - When page works technically read through the refactroing-ui book and do style refactor to the app

+# TODO
+UI:
+  - Draw design in Figma
+  - Add isResult field to File
+  - Add possibility to change multiple different kind of jobs to run
+BACKEND:
+- Deep dream image algorithm
+  - one lambda per image
+- Deep dream video algorithm
+  - Start job that will split the video to images
+  - orchestrate the images to be going through the Deep dream image algorithm
+  - combine the transformed images to video